mco-gh/mco.dev/content/post/found/segregation.md

 coverImage = "/img/segregation.jpg"
 +++

-Check out this study of tangible evidence of segregation in US history.
+Check out this New York Times photojournal of still-standing landmarks of segregation and racial oppression in US history.

 <!--more-->